-This article is the fourth of a serie of five about how to code a one-pixel sine scroll on Amiga, an effect commonly used by coders of demos and other cracktros.
-For example, in this this intro by Supplex (so beautiful, so vintage):
+This article is the fifth and last of a serie of five about how to code a one-pixel sine scroll on Amiga, an effect commonly used by coders of demos and other cracktros.
+For example, in this cracktro by Angels:

 Click here to download the archive of the source and data of the program hereby explained.